Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Published 05/15/2023

-Platelet-rich fibrin hair treatment — or platelet-rich fibrin hair restoration — is a hair restoration surgery that involves injecting platelet-rich plasma (PRP) into the scalp to stimulate hair growth.
+PRF hair restoration — is a non-surgical hair restoration procedure.
+It involves injecting platelet-rich fibrin into the scalp to stimulate hair growth.

 Platelet-rich plasma is a combination of plasma (the liquid portion of blood) and platelets, a type of blood cell that helps with healing throughout the body.
-Simply put, platelet-rich plasma is the blood that contains more platelets than normal.
+Simply put, platelet-rich fibrin is the blood that contains more platelets, stem cells, and other healing properties than unprocessed blood.

-Platelets can trigger cell reproduction and stimulate tissue regeneration in the treated area.
-PRP injections can be effective in treating both male and female pattern hair loss and baldness — also known as androgenic alopecia.
-They can also help stimulate hair regrowth after hair transplants.
+PRF treatment can be effective in treating both male and female pattern hair loss and baldness — also known as androgenetic alopecia.
+The injections can also help stimulate hair regrowth after hair transplants.

-Both platelet-rich fibrin and PRP are collected in the same way.
-A blood sample is collected and then placed in a machine that rapidly spins the sample — a process known as centrifugation — separating the blood components.
+Both platelet-rich fibrin and platelet-rich plasma are collected in the same way.
+A blood sample is drawn and then placed in a machine that rapidly spins the sample — a process known as centrifugation — separating the blood components.

-However, there are differences between platelet-rich plasma and platelet-rich fibrin that make PRF hair restoration the preferred method.
+There are differences between platelet-rich plasma (PRP) and platelet-rich fibrin that make PRF hair restoration the preferred method.

 This slower speed of centrifugation for PRF allows white blood cells and stem cells to remain within the platelet layer instead of being separated into three distinct layers.
 This gives PRF an increased concentration of growth factors, whether used for wound healing or hair regrowth.